mouayed-keziz/learning-rust/README.md

 # Learning Rust

-this project contain small projects im building while learning rust for the code, check this project's branches.
+this repository contains small projects im building while learning rust-lang if you'r looking for the source code for these projects, check the repository's branches